daviddagb2/WeatherApp/README.md

-# WheaterApp
+# WeatherApp
-Project to display the wheater in your current zone.
+Project to display the weather in your current zone.